ktor-doc-jp/ktor-doc-jp/advanced/pipeline.md

 Phase2[B]
 ```

-You can execute the pipeline by calling the `execute` method providing a context and a subject:
+You can execute the pipeline by calling the `execute` method, providing a context and a subject:

 ```kotlin
 pipeline.execute(context, subject)
 ```

-You can omit calling the `addPhase` method when using the `insertPhase*` methods unless you need to register
-a Phase that would be otherwise included by calling `Pipeline.merge` later.
+You can omit calling the `addPhase` method when using the `insertPhase*` methods unless you need to register a Phase that would otherwise be included by calling `Pipeline.merge` later.
 <br/>

-For example if you define a Phase inside a node in the routing feature, and then, in an inner node, try to insert
-a phase using that one as reference, you would get an exception like `io.ktor.pipeline.InvalidPhaseException: Phase Phase('YourPhase') was not registered for this pipeline`.
+For example if you define a Phase inside a node in the routing feature, and then, in an inner node, try to insert a phase using that one as reference, you would get an exception similar to `io.ktor.pipeline.InvalidPhaseException: Phase Phase('YourPhase') was not registered for this pipeline`.
 <br/>
-In this case you can just call `addPhase` so the phase is referenced before merging.
+In this case you can just call `addPhase`, so the phase is referenced before merging.
 {: .note}

 ## Interceptors and the PipelineContext

 When calling `Pipeline.intercept` you provide a phase where the interception will be appended,
 and you also have to provide a function/lambda that receives a `this: PipelineContext`,
-so you can handle the whatever you need.
-Inside that context, you have access to a proper typed Context (usually the `ApplicationCall`)
-and an optional `Subject` so you can pass information around to other interceptors.
+so you can handle whatever you need.
+Inside that context, you have access to a properly typed context (usually the `ApplicationCall`) and an optional `Subject`, so you can pass information to other interceptors.
-Then there are three methods to control how is going the pipeline to continue the execution.

 The context API: